-Microsoft have a different model for multi-tenant carriers where the PSTN Gateways are created in the platform carrier tenant and do not appear in your Office 365 tenant.
-By adding the domains to your Office 365 tenant it allows your Voice Routes to refer to the PSTN Gatways in the tenant.
-This means they will not appear in your Teams Direct Routing Dashboard.
+Microsoft have a different model for multi-tenant carriers where the PSTN Gateways are created in a the platform carrier tenant and do not appear in your Office 365 tenant.
+By adding the domains to your Office 365 tenant it allows your Voice Routes to refer to the PSTN Gateways in the carrier tenant.
+This means they will not appear in the Teams Direct Routing Dashboard.

 There are several reasons that this multi-tenant carrier approach is better:

 - Microsoft only need one set of SIP OPTIONS pings per SBC rather than the hundreds that would be sent if every customer configured their own PSTN Gateways.